 Bar Code Match in Packaging

 In its fullest sense, bar code quality is a broader topic than just the quality of the printed image.
 There are two additional considerations where the bar code plays an important role.
 One of them is what I call validation: making sure the encoded data in the bar code is on the right package.
 The other is what I call code match: making sure the right items are going into the case packages.
-Except for mixed cases, the same item package should go into the case, and this is best done by scanning the bar codes using a code match system.
+Except for mixed cases, the case contains same item packages. and A barcode match system does this best.

 A code match systems can be a simple and inexpensive portable data terminal (PDT), or a bank of scanners mounted over the packaging line conveyor.
 There are also mid-range solutions we’ll discuss later.
 But first, why is code match so important?
 It’s a matter of supply chain accuracy.
 The retailer requires the shipment to match the purchase order accurately.
 A case of 12 SKU’s should contain the correct number of the correct item.
-If it doesn’t match, a non-income-producing, expensive, time-consuming chain of events occurs—and that’s before the collateral damage to the relationship is done.
+A mismatch causes an expensive, time-consuming chain of events.
+Collateral damage to the relationship is risked.

 How a code match system works is simple: “teach” the system the bar code it should expect to see, run the system while the items travel down the conveyor to the packaging operation.
 A light stack signals green for a match and yellow or red for a warning or mismatch.
 Some code match systems are configured to shunt non-matches to a rework area or stop the line.